fbpx

 2. Gianpolo Cecillato – Celebrity makeup artist who provides expert advice on why traditional winged eyeliner doesn’t work for hooded eyes and how to adjust the technique.
 Find more insights from Gianpolo Cecillato.

-1 thought on “Step-by-Step Guide: Perfect Winged Eyeliner for Hooded Eyes Made Simple”
+3 thoughts on “Step-by-Step Guide: Perfect Winged Eyeliner for Hooded Eyes Made Simple”

 Leave a Comment